-- 12. The CARB DDRDP Benefits Calculator Tool considers the number of cows based on averages from the prior 12 months.
+- 11. How are the following GHG emission reduction metrics scored: (1) total project emission reductions over 10 years; (2) GHG reduction per unit of energy-corrected milk (ECM) produced by the dairy operation over 10 years; and (3) GHG reduction per dollar DDRDP grant money requested over 10 years.
+Applications will be competitively ranked on their total scores, which include estimated GHG emission reductions. - 12.
+The CARB DDRDP Benefits Calculator Tool considers the number of cows based on averages from the prior 12 months.
 Since a dairy may expand its herd, can an applicant provide the maximum permitted herd size level instead?

-Herd size calculated as an average from the prior 12 months is consistent with the CARB Compliance Offset Protocol Livestock Projects.
+Herd size calculated as an average from the prior 12 months is consistent with the CARB Compliance Offset Protocol - Livestock Projects.
 Project baseline GHG emissions and estimated GHG reductions are determined based on the current herd size at the time of application.
 Once a project is awarded and during the project term, the project may not change or alter the proposed manure management practice to be implemented or change herd size beyond the dairy's existing permits at the time of application. - 13.
 Does the CARB DDRDP Benefits Calculator Tool account for differences in cow housing, since this impacts the quantity of manure collected and stored in the anaerobic lagoon?
+Input fields in the CARB DDRDP Benefits Calculator Tool have been modified to

-Input fields in CARB DDRDP Benefits Calculator Tool have been modified to account for differences in cows housed in freestalls or open lot corrals. - 14.
-Does the CARB DDRDP Benefits Calculator Tool account for cow breeds since they can have varying methane emissions?
-CDFA encourages applicants to use dairy-specific data for the percent of milk fat, and protein to eliminate feed-efficiency differences between different cow breeds. - 15.
-Does DDRDP Benefits Calculator Tool account for differences in cow breeds?
+Input fields in the CARB DDRDP Benefits Calculator Tool have been modified to account for differences in cows housed in freestalls or open lot corrals.

+- 14. Does the CARB DDRDP Benefits Calculator Tool account for cow breeds since they can have varying methane emissions?
+CDFA encourages applicants to use dairy-specific data for the percent of milk fat, protein, and lactose to eliminate feed-efficiency differences between different cow breeds. - 15.
+Does the DDRDP Benefits Calculator Tool account for differences in cow breeds?
 The DDRDP Benefits Calculator Tools uses the California average value for volatile solids production per livestock category (see Table A.2 and A.4 of the Livestock Protocol).
 At this time, the tool does not account for differences in individual breeds' volatile solids production. - 16.
-Is the use of biogas as a transportation fueling station at a neighboring facility an eligible end-use? - Yes, Renewable Compressed Natural Gas (RCNG) could be delivered to a neighboring facility for further use.
+Is the use of biogas as a transportation fueling station at a neighboring facility an eligible end-use?
+Yes, Renewable Compressed Natural Gas (RCNG) could be delivered to a neighboring facility for further use.
 This is addressed under "Program Requirements". - 17.
 Are costs incurred to cover energy generation systems allowable?
 Electrical energy generation systems and biogas cleanup costs are allowable. - 18.
-How will CDFA ensure that the CARB DDRDP Benefits Calculator Tool accounts for the adequate size of biogas destruction device to ensure a significant amount of baseline GHG emissions are reduced? - CDFA will rely on the expertise of the Technical Reviewers and DDRDP Technical Advisory Committee (TAC) to evaluate whether proposed projects will achieve GHG emissions reduction as claimed.

-- 19. How would CDFA determine that a proposed technology is well-suited to a project, for instance, a plug-flow digester may not be well-suited to a flush dairy?
+How will CDFA ensure that the CARB DDRDP Benefits Calculator Tool accounts for the adequate size of biogas destruction device to ensure a significant amount of baseline GHG emissions are reduced?
+CDFA will rely on the expertise of the Technical Reviewers and TAC to evaluate that proposed projects will achieve GHG emissions reduction as claimed. - 19.
+How would CDFA determine that a proposed technology is well-suited to a project, for instance, a plug-flow digester may not be well-suited to a flush dairy?
 The volatile solids quantity is an input field in the CARB DDRDP Benefits Calculator Tool.
-CDFA will rely on the expertise of the Technical Reviewers and TAC to evaluate the effectiveness of the proposed technology employed to reduce GHG emissions at a dairy while accounting for current manure management practices employed at the dairy. - 20.
-Can DDRDP funds support the purchase of non-manure feedstocks to boost energy production?
-Co-digestion is allowed up to 20% dry weight (Refer to the "Program Requirements"
+CDFA will rely on the expertise of the Technical Reviewers and TAC to evaluate the effectiveness of the proposed technology employed to reduce GHG emissions at a dairy while accounting for current manure management practices employed at the dairy. - 20.Can DDRDP funds support the purchase of non-manure feedstocks to boost energy production?

-section of the RGA), however using funds to purchase feedstocks is an unallowable expense (Refer to the "Unallowable Costs" section of the RGA).
+Co-digestion is allowed up to 20% dry weight (Refer to the "Program Requirements" section), however using funds to purchase feedstocks is an unallowable expense (Refer to the "Unallowable Costs" section).